patrickaod/Little-Origami/README.md

 ### Typography

-The aim of the type and icons is to create a fluid reading experience, but displayed in an eastern style.
+The aim of the font and icons are to create a fluid reading experience.
+Roboto was great choice as for readability, as evidenced by being a consistent top trending font on google fonts store.

-The eastern style gives an impression of elegency and refinement, but also adds legitimacy.
-Legitimacy that can be traced back through history.
-Therefore, this is a very important consideration for the website, and is achieved through the following fonts & icons:
+However, I've opt to make the headings in a more eastern style of type.
+The eastern style gives an impression of elegance, but also legitimacy.
+Legitimacy that can be traced back through tested history from today to in this case fudal Japan.
+Therefore, this is a very important consideration for the website.

+All font and icons used are as follows:

 - [Protest Revolution](https://fonts.google.com/specimen/Protest+Revolution?query=protest+revolution) was used for the logo brand and primary headings.